 - originally: The Citi Service Bldg. a landmark skyscraper from 1932

 - originally: The AT& T Building 1924

 - Saint Paul's Chapel its architecture and its history - George Washington prayed here and much more.

-Meet at: the corner of Wall St. & Broadway in front of Trinity Church
+Meet at: Wall St. & Broadway in front of Trinity Church

-Guided by Alfred Pommer a college graduate, an informative native New Yorker and a licensed New York City guide,
+The walking tours are given by Alfred Pommer a college graduate, an author, an informative native New Yorker and a Licensed New York City Guide,

 #4 or #5 Train to Wall St. or #6 Train to Brooklyn Bridge(City Hall) and walk down Broadway to Wall St.

 25 years researching, creating and leading walking tours in Manhattan's many diverse neighborhoods.